 (9) If I were to say a particular person didn't think that a particular thing happened, how likely is it that I mean that person thought that that thing didn't happen?

-We focus only on the items in these datasets that contain finite embedded clauses.
+In this paper, we focus only on the items in these datasets that contain finite embedded clauses.

 3 Lexicon-scale data collection